javideas/luck-to-unlock-pixijs-typescript-gsap-game/README.md

         "stages": {
             "stageVault.ts": "Handles the vault stage setup and interactions" },
-        "styles": {
-            "styles.css": "Global CSS file for the project" },
         "types": {
             "animationTypes.ts": "TypeScript interfaces and types for animations", "eventTypes.ts": "TypeScript interfaces and types for events",